They say if you are not online, you don't exist.

 B2C shoppers act on an immediate need.
 While most shop around too, comparing product specs and prices, their average time spent at every stage of the sales life cycle is shorter.
 Unlike B2B buyers who allocate more time to data-based product evaluation and consideration, B2C folks often act on impulse, and thus are more receptive to various cognitive triggers, activated by our bias:

-Effective conversion rate optimization tactics, used by B2C e-tailers, leverage these biases in design to sway purchase decisions.
+Effective conversion rate optimisation tactics, used by B2C e-tailers, leverage these biases in design to sway purchase decisions.

 More people are involved in the B2B buying process, including both end-users and the purchasing agents/decision-makers.
 An ecommerce website is a facilitating tool that has to inform, support, and demonstrate how your products can meet all the organisation’s needs through content, interactive on-site tools, and supporting marketing assets.
 Remember: your main goal is to generate leads, not root for an immediate sale.